emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 }
 ```

 and add a function called `borrowAuthNFT` just like we did in the section called "The Problem" above.
 Then, find a way to make it publically accessible to other people so they can read our NFT's metadata.
+Then, run a script to display the NFTs metadata for a certain `id`.